Wirecloud/agile-dashboards/BasicListMathOperator/README.md

-Basic List Arithmetic Operator operator
+Basic List Arithmetic Operator
 ======================

-The Basic List Arithmetic Operator operator is a WireCloud operator that provides ...
+This operator provides basic arithemtic operations that can be used between lists and non-list -Addition
+-Subtraction
+-Multiplication
+-Division

 Build
 -----